Like somewhere straight out of a Famous Five adventure, you can only reach Lihou Island at Guernsey’s lowest tides via a cobbled causeway.

-Check the tides, pack your sandwiches and trek to Lihou Island from Guernsey's west coast, across the winding, cobbled causeway.
+Check the tides, pack your sandwiches and trek to Lihou Island from Guernsey's west coast.
 A wildlife haven and bird spotter’s paradise, Lihou and the surrounding area is a Ramsar site, which means they are recognised as an area of excellence when it comes to wetlands.
 It is now home to more than 200 species of seaweed and 150 species of bird.
 A great way to spend a day or a unique overnight visit.

 A note from Gold Accredited Guide, Gill Girard: